-- (1) Before offering includes (i) 1,723,702 shares of common stock and (ii) and 304,276 aggregate shares of common stock issuable upon exercise of the Series A warrants and Series B warrants held directly by Sabby Healthcare Master Fund, Ltd., or SHMF, the selling stockholder, as 1,031,210 shares of common stock issuable upon exercise of the Series A warrants and/or Series B warrants are not included as such warrants may not be exercised if such exercise would result in beneficial ownership of more than 9.99% of our common stock.
-Also does not include 252,047 shares of common stock issuable upon exercise of other warrants that are not currently exercisable.
-Sabby Management, LLC, a Delaware limited liability company serves as the investment manager of SHMF.
+(2) Before offering includes (i) 1,723,702 shares of common stock held directly by Sabby Healthcare Master Fund, Ltd., a Cayman Islands exempted company, or SHMF, (ii) 250,000 shares of common stock held directly by Sabby Volatility Warrant Master Fund, Ltd., a Cayman Islands exempted company, or SVWMF, and (iii) 402,500 aggregate shares of common stock issuable upon exercise of the aggregate series A warrants and Series B warrants held directly by SHMF and SVWMF; as (i) 1,183,436 aggregate shares of common stock issuable upon exercise of the Series A warrants held directly by SHMF and SVWMF; as (i) 1,183,436 aggregate shares of common stock issuable upon exercise of the Series A warrants and/or Series B warrants held by SHMF and SVWMF; (ii) 252,047 shares of common stock issuable upon exercise of warrants held by SHMF issued pursuant to our investors' rights agreement and (iii) an aggregate 690,000 warrant shares are not included as they may not be exercised if such exercise would result in beneficial ownership of more than 9.99% of our common stock.
+Sabby Management, LLC, a Delaware limited liability company serves as the investment manager of SHMF and SVWMF.
 Hal Mintz is manager of Sabby Management.
-Each of Sabby Management and Mr. Mintz may be deemed to beneficially own the shares held by SHMF by virtue of such relationships, but each disclaims beneficial ownership except to the extent of any pecuniary interest in such shares.
+Each of Sabby Management and Mr. Mintz may be deemed to beneficially own the shares held by SHMF and SVWMF by virtue of such relationships, but each disclaims beneficial ownership except to the extent of any pecuniary interest in such shares.
 The address of each of Sabby Management and Mr. Mintz is c/o Sabby Management, 10 Mountainview Road, Suite 205, Upper Saddle River, New Jersey 07458.
-See "Principal Stockholders" for additional information regarding beneficial ownership of Sabby Management. - (2) After offering includes (i) 890,370 shares of common stock and (ii) and 502,604 shares of common stock issuable upon exercise of the Series A warrants and Series B warrants held directly by SHMF.
-Does not include 252,047 shares of common stock issuable upon exercise of other warrants that are not currently exercisable.